usaid-cs/yesterday-i-learned/random.md

 - Turns out you can never ask others [how to be a good wife/mother/daughter in law](https://www.zhihu.com/question/343092533).
 It's not possible to get a straight answer, even if you were a woman.
 Everyone says you are holding yourself hostage ("道德绑架", moral coercion).
 No one will tell you how to be a good anything.
 You just have to guess.
 Anyway, the answer to being a good husband (because for some reason *that's* okay to share) is: "有钱，足以养活老婆一家的，让他们全在家歇着，你一个人养活他们，家务全包，孩子自己带，还不说一句怨言。女人都想要这样的。"
 - [About a quarter of Okinawa is used to host US army bases](https://www.youtube.com/watch?v=A0qt0hdCQtg).
 - Home gyms appeal to those who a) have a home, and b) don't have time to go to the gym. *Dads*.
-- On ["token auth" vs "JWT token auth"](https://stackoverflow.com/a/40495728/1558430), it just seems to be that JWT tokens have automatic expiry dates.
+- On ["token auth" vs "JWT token auth"](https://stackoverflow.com/a/40495728/1558430), it just seems to be that JWT tokens have automatic expiry dates (because their abilities are self-contained).
 This causes JWT auths to end up having session-like characteristics.
+- JWTs are typically [also quite large](https://developer.okta.com/blog/2017/08/17/why-jwts-suck-as-session-tokens) due to the same fact that their information is self-contained.
 - If a HTTP Strict Transport Security (HSTS) header is sent to your client, it will refuse to re-connect to your server with insecure (i.e. HTTP) connections for however many seconds you specify.
 [HSTS will only apply to the subdomain that applied it](https://security.stackexchange.com/a/112564), as well as the domains that are subdomain to it, but not its parents.
 - Sending a `X-XSS-Protection: 1; mode=block` header [magically](https://docs.djangoproject.com/en/2.2/ref/middleware/#x-xss-protection-1-mode-block) stops a page from loading if the client finds the same contents on the page.
 - [JWT](https://jwt.io/) has its own RFC, 7519.
 Each JWT is a three-part URL-safe string, in the form `(header).(payload).(signature)`.
 You send this thing in the `Authorization` header, like: `Authorization: Bearer eyJhbGci...<snip>...yu5CSpyHI`.
 The point of JWT is that [it is stateless](https://en.wikipedia.org/wiki/JSON_Web_Token), so if your thing uses sessions, don't use JWT.